 The grade A constitutes the highest grade on the scale and the remaining grades follow in descending order where the grade E is the lowest grade on the scale that will result in a pass.
 The grade F means that the student's performance is assessed as fail (i.e. received the grade F).

-Assessment of student performance is made through individual assignments and an individual oral exam.
-Repeat examination is offered in accordance with Local regulations for courses and examination at the first- and second-cycle level at Linnaeus University.
+Assessment of student performance is made through assignments and written exam.
+Resit examination is offered in accordance with Linnaeus University's Local regulations for courses and examination at the first- and second-cycle levels.